jaspercb/powergen-rs/README.md

 +------------+             +----------+
 ```

-This project is me trying to pretty dramatically this.
+This project is me trying to generalize this to larger graphs, containing nodes that might have more than one input and more than one output.
 I want to procedurally fit together pieces like

 ```
  position -> +------------+